josephjacobson/resume/resume.md

 Infrastructure as Code practices (IaC, terraform) for the updating of legacy systems, certificates, and monitors.
 Supported multiple company initiatives, provided architecture advice, capacity planning, infrastructure buildout, and coordinated rollouts.
-Lead the migration of hosted source and build systems to cloud alternatives for increased engineering velocity (GitHub, CircleCI).
+Led the migration of hosted source and build systems to cloud alternatives for increased engineering velocity (GitHub, CircleCI).